shybovycha/shybovycha.github.io/_posts/strongly-typed-front-end/experiment-1/2021-04-19-experiment-1.md

 ### Gleam

+The implementation using a regular expression panics with not really helpful error messages:

 ```
  ● DarkenColor › in Gleam › hex2rgb › for number › positive › floating point › does not fail